AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 The team will also rely on hydraulic code from previous teams to get an estimate for the exit velocity of water entering the UASB.
 Upon completing the design for the frame, the team will fabricate the influent system based on its design and begin testing it with water.

 The optimal height and cross-sectional area for the influent pipes to be entering the tank still needs to be determined so that the flow of wastewater passing through the sludge will be around .0069 m/s - .02778 m/s .
-Want the upflow velocity to be faster than the velocity of the sludge granules settling to keep the bed fluidized but not too fast where the granules will washout because of inadequate residence time.
+It is desirable for the upflow velocity to be faster than the velocity of the sludge granules settling to keep the bed fluidized but not too fast where the granules will washout because of inadequate residence time.
 The research team is currently testing whether the entry of influent pipes above the sludge or the entry of influent pipes close to the bottom will result in less preferential pathways.
-Once we receive this information, we can finalize on the sections of the length of the pipes that will be vertical and horizontal.
+Once UASB design receive this information, the team can finalize on the sections of the length of the pipes that will be vertical and horizontal.

 ## Python Documentation
 From the holding tank, wastewater will empty into a flow dividing bucket.
 The purpose of the flow dividing bucket is to ensure that the four influent pipes receive an equal inflow of wastewater.
 The flow dividing bucket is partitioned into four equal sections.
 Each of the four sections drains into a separate inlet pipe.
 It is desired that each section in the flow dividing bucket is full of wastewater before the wastewater starts flowing into the influent pipes, to ensure even flow.
 It is also desirable for the flow dividing tank to empty out completely between each dump of the tipping bucket as a de-clogging mechanism.
 These constraints mean that the flow dividing tank should be similar in volume to the tipping bucket and the bottom of the flow dividing tank should be in line with the water line in the reactor.
-Lastly, the time it takes for the flow dividing tank to drain should be slow enough so that in case the bucket initially fills up just one division of flow dividing tank, it will not begin emptying out until overflow reaches other sections, but fast enough so that the tank completely drains out between successive dumps of the tipping bucket for self cleaning purposes.
+Lastly, the time it takes for the flow dividing tank to drain should be slow enough so that in case the bucket initially fills up just one division of flow dividing tank, it will not begin emptying out until overflow reaches other sections, but fast enough so that the tank completely drains out between successive dumps of the tipping bucket for self cleaning purposes and so that up flow velocity of influent water is fast enough to lift settling sludge particles.
 This drain time is determined by the diameter of the influent pipes and the head gain per dump of the tipping bucket, and the ensuing code will be used to determine the optimal combination of influent pipe diameter and flow dividing tank geometry to achieve said drain time.

 Important note is that the water level of the reactor is set at the same height as the bottom of the flow dividing tank.
 ```python